 HR organizations continue to struggle to keep up with the persistent need for upgrades in a wide range of critical capabilities.
 At present, few have the capacity to implement all the improvements needed.
 Critical development areas include acting as a strategic advisor to the business and improving talent management capabilities.
-It is encouraging to see that many HR organizations have initiatives planned in 2022 to improve these areas.
+It is encouraging to see that many HR organizations have as part of their 2022 HR agenda initiatives to improve these areas.
 However, this is not so when it comes to aligning HR business skills with changing business needs, with only 39% of companies having an improvement initiative planned for the coming year.

 As HR works to upgrade its capabilities, it must manage the unprecedented increase in voluntary turnover that is occurring in response to the COVID-19 pandemic, generally referred to as the Great Resignation.
 It is impossible to know how persistent this trend will be and how profoundly it will impact business.
-But in 2022, there is no escaping it, and HR organizations must develop specific talent retention strategies to mitigate its impact.
+But in 2022, there is no escaping it, and HR organizations must add to their top HR priorities the development of specific talent retention strategies to mitigate its impact.

 Fixing these and other internal HR function shortcomings will take a multiyear effort, making it essential to have a long-term action plan aimed at addressing the full range of improvement opportunities.
 While the priority should be closing the most critical gaps, it is also important to devote attention to the following high-leverage best practices, which can produce improvements across multiple critical development areas.